namittiman/InfraRed/SERVICE.md

 create reservation using my template sandbox_vm create reservation using my template sandbox_cluster

-**Action :** Calls the POST /users/:user_Id/reservations API to launch VM/s or Cluster using the template queried from the database.
+**Action :** Calls the POST /users/:user_Id/reservations API to launch VM/s or Cluster using the template name queried from the database.

 #### Use Case : Show Templates
 **Endpoint :** GET /users/:UserId/templates

-**Action :** Queries the database and returns all existing templates
+**Action :** Queries the database and returns all existing templates with their names and request parameters saved.

 ### Submission
 [Screen Cast](https://www.youtube.com/watch?v=92oT-W1Pqxo)